keepalivedev/KeepAlive/README.md

   - **Alert Message**: the message that will be sent when an Alert is triggered
   - **Include Location**: if enabled, your location will be included in a second SMS
 - **Phone Call (Optional)**:
-  - Phone Number (Optional): when an Alert is triggered a phone call will be placed to this number with speakerphone enabled
+  - **Phone Number**: when an Alert is triggered a phone call will be placed to this number with speakerphone enabled

 ## Permissions